-->

 What unique challenges do young women face during treatment?

 If you’ve been fortunate enough not to see a loved one undergo cancer treatment (or undergo it yourself), you’ve probably gleaned some basic facts from movies and TV.
 You probably already know that chemo can make your hair fall out, surgery is common, and some stages and types of breast cancer are worse than others.
-When Katie Couric was diagnosed with breast cancer last year, she was told by her doctor, “Your tumor is hormone receptor-positive, Her2neu-negative, and highly treatable, particularly if it was detected early.”
+When Katie Couric was diagnosed with breast cancer in 2022, she was told by her doctor, “Your tumor is hormone receptor-positive, Her2neu-negative, and highly treatable, particularly if it was detected early.”
 She wrote in detail about the ins and outs of sudden pre-op procedures and undergoing sessions of radiation each morning when treating her breast cancer last year.

 Young women have all of this plus additional conflicts to contend with that are very specific to their lifestyles.